kfrawee/serverless-image-recognition/README.md

 ```

 ## **Cleaning:**
-To remove all the services and resources:
+To remove the stack and all the services and resources:

 ```sh
 $ serverless remove